Construction Program Guide

 The FHWA's policies for construction contract modifications provide for the use of standardized changed condition clauses for certain projects and for the review and approval of contract modifications for Federal-aid participation.

-- Title 23 U.S.C.
+- 23 USC 315 Rules, regulations, and recommendations (2012) Title 23 U.S.C.
 315 provides very broad authority for the Secretary of Transportation to prescribe regulations to carry out the Federal-aid highway program.
 However, there are no specific statutes dealing with construction contract modifications other than the required use of standardized changed conditions clauses as required by 23 USC 112(e).

-- Title 23 C.F.R.
-635.109 - Standardized changed condition clauses prescribes the standardized contract clauses mandated by the 1987 Surface Transportation and Uniform Relocation Assistance Act.
+- 23 CFR 635.109 Standardized changed condition clauses (04/01/2013) prescribes the standardized contract clauses mandated by the 1987 Surface Transportation and Uniform Relocation Assistance Act.
 These contract clauses include the following:

 - Differing Site Conditions,